ollybritton/jbook/README.md

 ```

 ## Usage
 To render any journal made with `jrnl`, just type `jbook` followed by the its name.
+Your broswer should pop open on the website generated.

 ```bash
 $ jbook <name of jrnl>